defhid/PassMeta-Server/readme.md

 ### About the project
-PassMeta Server is a part of PassMeta System, which provides reliable distributed
+PassMeta Server is a part of PassMeta System, which provides reliable
 <br>
-password storage and password management tools.
+distributed password storage and password management tools.
 <br>
+**P.S.** Client applications are currently under development.

 ### Technologies